Changes to the Oceanic Fish Restoration Project

 As a result, the Open Ocean Trustee Implementation Group added these two alternative fishing methods to the Oceanic Fish Restoration Project beginning in 2018.
 We reviewed this project change according to the Trustee Council Standard Operating Procedures.
 Based on that review, we determined that the addition of these fishing methods is consistent with the environmental review conducted for the project in conjunction with the Phase IV Early Restoration Plan.
 No further analyses under the Oil Pollution Act or the National Environmental Policy Act are necessary, and project implementation may proceed.
 The Evaluation of Changes to the Oceanic Fish Restoration Project can be found in the Trustees’ Administrative Record.

 The Trustees selected the Oceanic Fish Restoration Project, formerly known as the Pelagic Longline Bycatch Reduction Project, in the fourth phase of early restoration.
 The project will continue for an estimated five to ten years.
-More information about the Oceanic Fish Restoration Project is available here.
+View more information about the Oceanic Fish Restoration Project.